App Configuration (fly.toml)

 .
 Setting PRIMARY_REGION

-is important if when running database replicas in multiple regions.
+is important if you’re running database replicas in multiple regions.

 The environment variable RELEASE_COMMAND=1

-is set for you within the temporary release VM.
-This might be useful if you need to customize your Dockerfile ENTRYPOINT
+is set within the temporary release VM.
+You can use this to define behavior in your Dockerfile’s ENTRYPOINT

 [deploy]